 You cannot borrow your way out of a debt problem.
 Do not apply for any additional credit cards.
 You also need to stop using the cards you have, even when the balances start to go down.
 Some people literally put a freeze on their charging by putting the cards into a container of water and putting it in the freezer.
 That way, the cards can’t be used on a whim.
-By the time they thaw out, you will have hopefully come to your senses.
+By the time they thaw out, you will have hopefully decided the purchase is unnecessary.

 Figure Out a Budget

 If your cards are maxed out, then you have been living beyond your means and buying things you cannot afford.
 In order to get back on track, you need to have a budget.
 Write down all of your necessary expenses: shelter, utilities, food, insurance, transportation, and other needs.
 Cut out the extras, like entertainment and eating out.
-Your baseline budget should only include your basic needs and debt payments (click here for more tips).
+Your baseline budget should only include your basic needs and debt payments.

 Once you have your baseline budget, add a small amount for fun.
 If you try to drastically change your lifestyle all at once and completely deprive yourself of all fun, you will have a hard time sticking to it.
 By giving yourself a small budget for extras, you will be more likely to stay on track.